 - a.
-Review the follow-up items from previous meeting

-- i.
-For action: approve the minutes

-- ii.
-Analysis of survey of paid related instruction

-- iii.
-When will Transition to Trainer be revised?

-- b.
-Implementing revisions to CFR 29.30 (AA/EEO regulations)

-- c.
-Federal grants to expand apprenticeship

-- d.
-Apprenticeship LEADERs initiative

-- e.
-Apprenticeship Completion Award Program

-- f.
+Review the follow-up items from the previous meeting: - i.
+For action: approve the minutes - ii.
+How is accepting ACT scores progressing? - iii.
+How is the YA-RA crosswalk progressing? - iv.
+Analytics on visitors to trowel trade webpages - b.
+Revisions to CFR 29.30 - c.
+Federal grants to expand registered apprenticeship - d.
+Apprenticeship LEADERs - e.
+Apprenticeship Completion Award Program - f.
 Other